rj-tiwari/another-temp-proj/README.md

 ## About the Project

-A comprehensive implementation of matrix decomposition techniques, which form a foundation of scientific and engineering applications.
+A comprehensive implementation of matrix decomposition techniques, forming the foundations of various scientific and engineering applications.

-The project combines mathematical intuition with visual exploration through Marimo (reactive notebooks), allowing users to gain deeper insights into each implementation.
+To gain a deeper understanding of how Orthogonalization & matrices Decomposition works in real-life applications, like,
+- **Signal Processing**
+- **Control Systems and Robotics**
+- **Solving Linear Systems i.e. *AX = B***

+With mathematical intuition & visual introspection, the project makes most of the abstract concepts easier to grasp and connect with practical applications.

 > This is the first draft of the project.
 More implementations—such as **Householder Reflection**, **Bidiagonalization**, **LU Decomposition**, and others—will be added soon.

 ## 🧪 Testing